 From Other Cities

 The methods above outline the most common means of getting to Chiang Rai, but there may be other ways of getting there depending on where you are.
-I suggest checking 12Go Asia to find route options available to you.
+I suggest checking Bookaway to find route options available to you.
 You can click on the link or use the widget below.

 WHERE TO EXCHANGE CURRENCY